Suspect in professor’s shooting at North Carolina university bought gun, went to range, warrants say - WTOP News

-CHAPEL HILL, N.C.
-(AP) — A University of North Carolina graduate student charged with fatally shooting his faculty adviser on campus five months ago had visited a gun range the day before the professor was killed and had bought a pistol, according to information from federal search warrants.

 Tailei Qi, 35, was arrested in a residential area less than two hours after the Aug.
-28 shooting of Zijie Yan inside a laboratory building at UNC-Chapel Hill.
+28 shooting of Zijie Yan inside a laboratory building at the University of North Carolina, Chapel Hill.

-Qi, accused of first-degree murder and a gun-possession charge, was found unfit for trial after a judge said two mental evaluations determined he likely suffers from untreated schizophrenia.
+Qi, charged with first-degree murder and a gun-possession count, was found unfit for trial after a judge said two mental evaluations determined he likely suffers from untreated schizophrenia.
 Qi was ordered moved to a state mental hospital.
 His legal situation could change if his condition improves.

-The search warrant contents that were made public last week reveal more details about Qi and what authorities say happened, The News & Observer of Raleigh reported.
-An FBI agent sought the warrants in the days after the shooting to search Qi’s phone, apartment and car.
+The search warrant applications reveal more details about Qi and what authorities say happened, The News & Observer of Raleigh reported.
+An FBI agent in the days after the shooting sought the warrants to search Qi’s phone, apartment and car.
+Warrant documents stating that searches were carried out were filed in court last week.

 The warrants said a witness inside Caudill Laboratories heard an argument between Qi and Yan, a professor in the Department of Applied Physical Sciences, followed by five gunshots.
 Officers found Yan dead in an office area, and the witness saw Qi walking by with a gun in his hand, according to the warrants, which also said other witnesses identified the shooter as Qi.

 Authorities found Qi about 2 miles (3.2 kilometers) from the building.
-Qi denied owning a pistol but said he rented and shot one at a firing range with an instructor two weeks earlier, the warrants state.
+Qi, who is from China, denied owning a pistol but said he rented and shot one at a firing range with an instructor two weeks earlier, the warrants state.

 But a search of Qi’s apartment uncovered a notebook with information that led agents to identify someone who then told authorities he had sold a 9 mm firearm a few days earlier to a man he identified from a photograph as Qi, the legal documents say.